How to become medical officer

 4. Attention to Detail

-A medical officer must notice the finer details to make the correct diagnosis and prescribe the right treatment.
+A medical officer must notice the finer details to diagnose and prescribe the right treatment.

 5. Interpersonal Skills